-In public and private meetings, do community leaders and elected officials: A. Promote cluster housing development as an approach to preserve open space i
+In public and private meetings, do community leaders and elected officials:

-A. Promote cluster housing development as an the community?
+A. Promote cluster housing development as an approach to preserve open space in the community?

-B. Oppose the development of cluster housing development?
-Best Answer: A
+B. Oppose the development of cluster housing development

 A primary source from which many of the ideas in this Plan have been derived is the supplemental survey given to SGRAT Workshop participants, City department heads, and the Planning Commission.
 The following are a selection of questions and responses which helped inform this Chapter.